 There are countless films and TV shows (often but not always period pieces) that are set in France/Germany/Russia/Japan/etc but which feature an Anglophone cast, speaking English (with the occasional "bonjour" or whatever), playing French/German/Russian/Japanese/etc characters.
 What are some examples of the reverse?
 That is, non-English productions set in the US or UK, with e.g. French actors playing Richard Nixon or Queen Elizabeth?

+Hey There Brilliant People!
 Could you please send me any film, tv or play suggestions that are about women going through pregnancy, the affect that has on their marriage, and women who work with doulas and midwives while pregnant?
+Thanks so much!

+As a birthday present, I am taking my husband to the Summertime Brews Festival.
+We're avoiding the hoi polloi (and giving me ample opportunity to talk to brewers about my desire for more sour beers) with VIP tickets that allow early access to the venue.
 That means that we'll be coming home endrunkened (via taxi) at about 4:30 or 5:00 PM.
 What awesome things can we eat and watch that will be fun and/or hangover-mitigating? [more inside]

 Are there any TV series or films with a college setting where the main characters are graduate students?
 Difficulty: No law schools or medical schools.
 Thanks for any tips!